pothi/mikrotik-scripts/doh-scripts/README.md

 Relevant thread in MikroTik forums... https://forum.mikrotik.com/viewtopic.php?f=2&t=160243#p799274

-Remember that DoH depends on correct time.
-So, make sure NTP client is configured.
-The MikroTik Cloud NTP client service required DNS that in turn requires a working NTP client.
-So, don't depend on MikroTik Cloud NTP client service.
+Remember that DoH depends on the correct time on your MikroTik device.
+So, make sure that the NTP client is configured and is working.
+The MikroTik's Cloud NTP client service requires a working DNS that in turn requires a working NTP client.
+So, please don't depend on MikroTik's Cloud NTP sync service.

 Root CA certificates that we can use...